 Air Bubbles: There are many types and causes of excessive air bubbles.
 We have listed a few below.

 Air bubbles across the entire surface: 1) No bubble removal technique was used as shown in our instructions (heat gun or plumber’s torch).
 2) Improperly applied or no seal coat was used.
-3) Wood surface below was extremely porous and the seal seal coat was not thick enough to cover.
+3) The wood surface below was extremely porous, and the seal seal coat was not thick enough to cover.
 (Very common in aged wood).
-4) Product was whipped or stirred excessively putting so many bubbles in the mix that they could not be removed with the flame/ heat technique.
+4) The product was whipped or stirred excessively putting so many bubbles into the mix that they could not be removed with the flame/ heat technique.

 Air bubbles in just one spot: 1) Knots, cracks, or holes in wood were not properly sealed, and air bubbles continually rose throughout curing process.
 2) Missed a spot during the seal coat.

 Solution: Usually the bubbles are not noticeable enough to warrant any further work.
 If, however, you desire, you may sand or grind the surface to remove as much of the air bubbles as possible and re-coat the entire surface.
 Spot-fixing results in a raised (speed bump) looking area and is much worse looking than the bubbles themselves.

 Surface Cures Uneven with Ripples or Waves: 1) Wooden surface had too much warping or imperfections, and one coat of epoxy was not enough to cover the imperfections.
 2) Applying too thin a flood coat.
 This product needs to be applied in full 1/8” flood coats to properly self-level.
 3) Applying too much heat during your bubble removal techniques will cause a ripple effect.
 The heat or torch should be swept across the surface rapidly without holding it in one place.
 Solution: Applying another flood coat in sufficient thickness should hide virtually all signs of the waves or ripples from the previous coat.